normartin/ts-template-project/README.md

 * coverage: check test coverage
 * build: cleanup and compile files to _dist/_
 * validate: tslint && coverage && build (use this for CI)
-* release: validate && yarn publish
+* release: validate && publish